Arthur Henfrey (botanist)

-Life
+Biography

 Henfrey was born of English parents at Aberdeen on 1 November 1819.
 He studied medicine and surgery at St. Bartholomew's Hospital, London, and was admitted a member of the Royal College of Surgeons in 1843.
 Poor health caused him to give up his medical career.

-In 1847 Henfrey lectured on plants at the medical school of St. George's Hospital.
+In 1847, Henfrey lectured on plants at the medical school of St. George's Hospital.
 He then succeeded Edward Forbes in the botanical chair at King's College London in 1853; and was examiner in natural history to the Royal Military Academy and also to the Society of Arts.
 He was elected an associate of the Linnean Society in 1843, and a fellow in the next year.
-In 1852 he was elected a fellow of the Royal Society.
+In 1852, he was elected a fellow of the Royal Society.

-Henfrey died at Turnham Green on 7 September 1859.
+Henfrey died at Turnham Green on 7 September 1859, aged 39.
 The genus Henfreya of John Lindley, of the Acanthaceæ, was merged into the Asystasia of Blume.